Browse our guides or talk to our team.

 Once you have themes and ideas for what your product should do and how it should work, you need to break these ideas down into actionable steps.

 For example, if you have a theme for allowing users of your mobile game app to play against a friend, you would need to break that into smaller features or stories.
 These could be ways to invite a friend, implementing a turn-based structure into your game, and adding a way to track scores and wins against friends.
+Story mapping or concept mapping can help you consider and identify all these opportunities.

 Depending on the audience for your roadmap, you’ll want to include different levels of detail when it comes to timing and goals.